-A read-only field showing the name of the Pipeline feature library being used.
+A read-only field showing the name of the Pipelines feature library being used.

-To change the feature library, select Jobs / Properties of job and then tap the Feature library button to associate a feature library with the job.
+To change the feature library, tap \equiv and select Job and then tap Properties.
+Tap the Feature library button to associate a feature library with the job.
 Tap Accept.